cell-labs/cell-script/SPEC.md

 All the smart contracts are constructed from packages which are the easy to maintain by the community.

 The first princple is keep Cell Script simple and easy to use.

 # Notation

-The syntax is specified using Extended Backus-Naur Form (EBNF):
+The syntax is specified using a [variant](https://en.wikipedia.org/wiki/Wirth_syntax_notation) of Extended Backus-Naur Form (EBNF):

 ```ebnf
 Syntax      = { Production } ;